Poohsticks: History

 The site was so popular that, in 1999, the East Sussex county council made an appeal to Disney as the old wooden bridge had been worn down by an overwhelming number of visitors.
 The company provided a substantial donation towards the estimated £30,000 needed to replace the bridge.
 Partly rebuilt in 1979, the donations from Disney, building firms, and members of the public funded its complete reconstruction.
 The newly-built and modernised bridge retained its precursor's original style.
 A plaque was also placed to commemorate the occasion and thank those who financially contributed to the project.
 The game can still be played in Ashdown Forest to this day and the site regularly attracts tourists from as far afield as the United States and Japan.
 However, visitors are now advised to bring their own sticks, as previous visitors have caused damage to the trees in the vicinity.

 The 'original' Poohsticks Bridge, reconstructed from parts of the original supplemented by similarly aged timber, and located near Penshurst, Kent, was sold at auction for over in October 2021.
 The buyer, Lord De La Warr, intends to give it "pride of place" on his estate, Buckhurst Park, Sussex.

-The traditional game has inspired filmmakers and screenwriters and has been portrayed in the 1998 film Into My Heart with Rob Morrow and Claire Forlani, BBC sitcom To the Manor Born and also in a Marks & Spencer clothes advert where models, including Twiggy and Myleene Klass, played the game.
+The traditional game has inspired filmmakers and screenwriters and has been portrayed in the 2017 biographical film on the game's creator A.A.Milne Goodbye Christopher Robin, the1998 film Into My Heart with Rob Morrow and Claire Forlani, BBC sitcom To the Manor Born and also in a Marks & Spencer clothes advert where models, including Twiggy and Myleene Klass, played the game.
 The popularity of the game was underlined when it featured as a question on long-running British quiz series University Challenge.
 The "Pooh-stick method" of estimating the flow of a stream gets its name from the use of one or more floating objects (typically passing under a bridge of known width) to calculate the speed at which the water is flowing.